CoderAcademyEdu/remote-internship-guide/Virtual_Internships-How_to_guide.md

 It&#39;s also important to set clear expectations around communication.
 If your team has a default mode of communication, make sure interns are well informed about what channels to use and when.

+“The biggest thing for me is the concept of don't take the office home to work remotely, not all practices that happen in the office translate to working remotely” - **Emmett Memery, Mallpup**

+Embrace remote working with practices that enable better remote working, reduce meetings by finding better ways to communicate, and find interrupted spaces of time; it's an opportunity to work better.
+Scheduling time for periodic optional social calls is pretty good to keep a sense of feeling connected and learning about each other.
+We recommend keeping these more social and away from work conversations if possible.

 **CHECKING IN**
 In a virtual and remote environment, it can be even more nerve-wracking for junior developers to reach out and ask for help from their managers and mentors.
 However, a virtual wall can be created if junior developers assume everyone is unreachable or are hesitant to reach out to not cause inconvenience to their mentors and managers.
 This prolongs the duration of their blockers not being resolved.